zagto/zagtOS/src/zagtos++/ZBON.md

 ## Header

 A ZBON File begins with one byte to specify the type of the root element.
-This is followed by the size in Bytes of the root element (which is also the size of the rest of the File - all non-Root elements are contained in the Root - a lot like JSON).
+This is followed directly by the root element itself (which is also the rest of the File - all non-Root elements are contained in the Root - a lot like JSON).

 Offset | Size | Description
 -------|------|-------------
 0 | 1 | Type of Root Element
-1 | 8 | rootSize - Size in Bytes of Root Element
-9 | rootSize | Root Element
+1 | rootSize | Root Element

 ## Booleans